Ehryk/ehryk.github.com/docs/OnChuckMissler.md

 Because of this, I can empathize with his distrust in the scientific process in this area, as there were competing models for planetary formation during his educational development.
 However, this does not excuse intellectual laziness in even a cursory review of _modern_ scientific theory; the resolution of the angular momentum problem with the Laplacian variants and other problems were well known over a hundred years ago, all replacements since it fell out of favor in ~1901 addressed these issues and the most current model had thoroughly addressed most, if not all, of the problems in the original Laplacian model (though this is not to suggest the current theory is without unsolved problems, just that it is the best current understanding we have with the observations and data we have to work with currently).
 See http://en.wikipedia.org/wiki/Nebular_hypothesis#Solar_nebular_model:_achievements_and_problems for a full list.

-The fact that these wildly different variants of the same theory all share the same name, **despite SNDM being as opposite as you can get** to "the planets of our solar system came out of the sun" is perhaps unfortunate, but only relevant to the willfully ignorant.
-To equate 'The Nebular Hypothesis' with the Laplacian or other very early variants is to make a Category Error (http://en.wikipedia.org/wiki/Category_mistake) similar to the following:
+The fact that these wildly different variants of the same theory all share the same name, **despite SNDM being as opposite as you can get** to the statement "the planets of our solar system came out of the sun" is perhaps unfortunate, but only relevant to the willfully ignorant.
+To equate 'The Nebular Hypothesis' to only the Laplacian or other very early variants is to make a Category Error (http://en.wikipedia.org/wiki/Category_mistake) similar to the following:

 Computer Science was developed by some crazy people like Turing and Ada Lovelace that didn't even have access to computers (irrelevant character ad hominems; arguments stand or fall separate of the arguer)
 Out of their work came C, which is prone to memory leaks (not technically true, but kind of correct from an overgeneralizing perspective)